timBrockman/1701-D/src/content/index.md

 ###### Tech & Dev

->Orlando is home to a close knit community of tech and developer groups which helps us stay current industry developments.
+>I'm proud to be part of Orlando's close knit community of tech professionals and developers.
 >You can regularly find me attending many local developer and tech Meetups including:
 >  - Orlando Devs
 >  - University Tech